cgoldber/Cookie-Generator/README.md

 To ensure that the cookies would taste good, we employed the flavor pairing component of the fitness function.
-However, we found that we did not need to weigh it heavily, as the original inspiring recipes and the emotion alignment aspect already resulted in tasty ingredient coombinations.
+However, we found that we did not need to weigh it heavily, as the original inspiring recipes and the emotion alignment aspect already resulted in tasty ingredient combinations.

 To ensure that the cookies would actually resemble traditional cookies, our algorithm ensured that key base ingredients would never be deleted and it also